-- Ensure every child has the opportunity, throughout KS2, to study French (Years 3 and 4) and Spanish (Years 5 and 6)
+- Ensure every child has the opportunity, throughout KS2, to study French.

 - Ensure pupils have access to high quality teaching and learning opportunities.

-- Ensure pupils have exposure to simple commands including day-to-day French and Spanish, including days, months, numbers and classroom instructions.
+- Ensure pupils have exposure to simple commands including day-to-day French, including days, months, numbers and classroom instructions.

 - Ensure pupils develop and have an increased wider cultural understanding through our enriched and varied curriculum.